 The Scholastic Awards value the work our educators do in and outside of the classroom to help their students develop a lifelong appreciation of art and writing.
 We’ve partnered with leaders in the education field to create guides to help educators facilitate discussions about art and writing in their classrooms and provide critical-thinking activities.

 Awards for Educators

-In addition to educator pins and medals, educators receive Certificates of Recognition and the chance to receive cash educator awards and gift certificates.
+In addition to medals, educators receive Certificates of Recognition and the chance to receive cash educator awards and gift certificates.
 We also mail Certificates of Recognition to principals at schools of nationally recognized students and educators.

-Art Educators with a student who received recognition in the 2016 Scholastic Art & Writing Awards have the chance to participate in a two-week artists’ residency in a sylvan setting in upstate New York.
+Art educators with a student who received recognition in the Scholastic Art & Writing Awards have the chance to participate in a two-week artists’ residency in a sylvan setting in upstate New York.

 Call for Submissions Poster

 Our Call for Submissions poster contains information about the Scholastic Art & Writing Awards and is great for hanging in classrooms, guidance counselor offices, art and writing departments, and wherever kids are creating.
 Download the poster and share it with colleagues, students, and parents!